 First, the musician would add a VST plug-in to a track within their project.
 Once a track is selected, the next step would be to select a VST preset.
 It is up to the artist to further customize the preset with the VST editor or not.
 Finally, the artist would compose their work by creating a MIDI part by either using an external MIDI keyboard or the internal MIDI editor.
 This track will now feature the piano VST preset which was chosen!

-Most Piano VSTs requires hosting within a DAW software.
+Most Piano VSTs require hosting within DAW software, like Logic or FL Studio.

 Once the VST plug-in is chosen for a given track, the artist can choose to add an external device from the DAW option menu.
 This can be an instrument or even a computer keyboard and assign the piano note values within the DAW.